-I’m fortune that I’m very busy these days (and looking for partners with the right mindset/chemistry to help us out) but a downside of it is that I’m now making last minute travel decisions, which inevitably lead to mistakes done on my part.
+I’m fortunate that I’m very busy these days (and looking for partners with the right mindset/chemistry to help us out) but a downside of it is that I’m now making last minute travel decisions, which inevitably lead to mistakes done on my part.
 So what should travel companies (airlines, hotels, car rentals, etc…) do when I make these mistakes?

 For example, I booked myself to flight out of EWR to TPA in two different flights four hours apart.
 I didn’t notice this until I had to check in last night, so I called United to inquire about this.
 The lady that answered my call confirmed that I indeed had two flights, asked me which one I wanted to cancel and provided a refund.
 I’m sure that my status with the airline played a role in her decision to provide the refund but she could’ve read me the EUA and claim that I was at fault or partially at fault for being too stupid to book two flights out of the same airport four hours apart.
 They also waived a change fee of $200 in May when I mistakenly booked a different flight for the wrong days and noticed after 24 hours have elapsed.
 In any case, United decided to sacrifice short-term profits (twice) for customer loyalty.
 You bet that I will continue to flight United.